aspnetrun/run-devops/README.md

 ![cicd](https://user-images.githubusercontent.com/1147445/105671542-f37c3700-5ef3-11eb-9532-59a5855214d0.png)

-By the end of this articles, you’ll learn how to deploy your multi-container microservices applications with automating all deployment process seperately.
+You’ll see how to deploy your multi-container microservices applications with automating all deployment process seperately.